kanadeVishal/FeeCalculator/README.md

 # feeCalculator
 #Objective
-  Creating a java spring boot application for detarmining the accurate fee to be paid in the university.
+  Creating a java spring boot application for determining the accurate fee to be paid in the university.

 #Technology used
   FrontEnd Development